NumEconCopenhagen/projects-2023-wsz235/inauguralproject/README.md

 # Inaugural project

-This project examines a model that explains how a household divide and specialize their labour to maximize utility and productivity.
-A household divides their time and labour into two markets, with each member specializing in the task that they are most efficient at completing.
-The household has two members, a female and a male memeber and can be used to explain gender roles within households.
+This project explores a model that aims to understand how households allocate their time and labor to maximize overall utility.
+The model focuses on a two-member household, where each member engages in two distinct markets: market work and home production.
+In addition to the original model, an extension is introduced in this project by incorporating disutility of household production, which can influence their decision-making regarding the allocation of time between market work and home production.

-In this project, we will explore how the model can be used to analyze and improve the efficiency of household production.
+The results of the project can be seen from running inauguralproject.ipynb.

 The **results** of the project can be seen from running [inauguralproject.ipynb].